kukukaka/next.js/_posts/books-2020.md

 <h2>The Great Mental Models Volume 1: General Thinking Concepts</h2>
 <i>Rhiannon Beaubien and Shane Parrish</i><br />

+I was not too fond of it.
-I didn't like it a bit.
-I got a strong reaction when I read it as I felt it was some phsicology bullshit for tech people.
-On the other hand a couple of friends really enjoy it and I'm not even to close to be a phiscology expert.
+I got a strong reaction against it when I first read it as I felt it was some psychology bullshit for tech people.
+Mental models are an exciting topic, but I think it oversimplifies them, and talking about them without context is not acceptable.
+Trying to talk about magic formulas about how people think requires a bit more.

+On the other hand, a couple of friends enjoy it, and I'm not even close to being a physiology expert.
 <br /><br />